neglux/react-project-template/README.md

 enhancement/42_update-user-profile
 ```

-**Important: Do not push directly to the main branch!** It is crucial to avoid pushing changes directly to the main branch.
-Instead, always create a new branch for your work and submit a pull request when ready for code review and merging.
+> **Important: Do not push directly to the dev branch!** It is crucial to avoid pushing changes directly to the dev branch.
+Instead, always create a new branch from dev and submit a pull request when ready for code review and merging.

 By following this naming convention, it becomes easier to track and manage tasks within the version control system.